About IDE

 Marianne Pilskog Nyhus

-Marianne Pilskog Nyhus is Assistant Professor, Head of the program for sign language and interpreting, Department of Language and Literature, Faculty of Humanities at NTNU.
+Marianne Pilskog Nyhus is Assistant Professor, Head of program for signed language and interpreting, Department of Language and Literature, Faculty of Humanities at NTNU.
 Marianne holds an honours (master’s) degree in special education, is a preschool teacher with Norwegian Sign Language, and has further education in meaning-making and tactile sign language.
 Marianne has experience teaching students who wish to learn Norwegian Sign Language part-time, in the one-year study program, or through the BA in Norwegian Sign Language.
 Additionally, Marianne teaches primary school teachers about and in Norwegian Sign Language in both initial and further education.
 Marianne’s interests lie in the fields of language acquisition, bilingualism and multilingualism, interpreting, professional knowledge, and professional ethics, with a focus on accessible communication for the deaf and hard-of-hearing.
 Marianne has participated in various development projects within these topics.

 Sigrid Slettebakk Berge